OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 ##### Using lldb

 iOS ships with a console app, debugserver, that allows for remote debugging using gdb or lldb.
-By default however, debugserver cannot be used to attach to arbitrary processes (it is usually only used for debugging self-developed apps deployed with XCode).
+By default however, debugserver cannot be used to attach to arbitrary processes (it is usually only used for debugging self-developed apps deployed with Xcode).
 To enable debugging of third-part apps, the task_for_pid entitlement must be added to the debugserver executable.
-An easy way to do this is adding the entitlement to the [debugserver binary shipped with XCode](http://iphonedevwiki.net/index.php/Debugserver "Debug Server on the iPhone Dev Wiki").
+An easy way to do this is adding the entitlement to the [debugserver binary shipped with Xcode](http://iphonedevwiki.net/index.php/Debugserver "Debug Server on the iPhone Dev Wiki").

 To obtain the executable mount the following DMG image: